Hardarmyyy/HNGX-Internship/FRONT-END/Stage-Two/Movie-App/README.md

 ### Prerequisites
 - Have a computer and internet connection
-- Have a general understanding of what RESTful API
+- Have a general understanding of what API is available
 - Have `visual-studio code` or any other code editor installed on your computer.

 ### Setup